-If you are driving a Jeep or pickup truck, two of the most popular vehicles we specialize in at Right Channel, we’ve got specific resource guides for both these vehicles that you can check out below or head over to our learning center to find out more.
+If you are driving a Jeep or pickup truck, two of the most popular vehicles we specialize in at Right Channel Radios, we have specific resource guides for both these vehicles that you can check out below or head over to our learning center to find out more.

 CB Radio Features